icon

 Guide to Tahitian Pearl Grading A-AAA

-Featuring visual aids and a systematic breakdown of what exactly you should be looking for when shopping for a strand of Tahitians, or Tahitian pearl earrings.
+Featuring visual aids and a systematic breakdown of what exactly you should be looking for when shopping for a Tahitian pearl necklace, or Tahitian pearl earrings and exactly how Tahitian pearls are graded here at Pure.

 Use the links featured in the Table of Contents to skip directly to parts that concern you.